 The bottom line?
 Play it safe.
 Check your stove and gas canister stats to figure out how many liters of water you could boil.
 Then divide that number by 4.
 That’s how much water you’d boil in worst-case scenarios.

-Tip: Don’t forget to bring some meals which don’t require any cooking.
+In case you run out of fuel, bring some meals which don’t require any cooking.
 For example, you can make instant mashed potatoes with cold water if necessary.
 My dehydrator meals will also rehydrate if they sit in cold water for long enough.
 This way I can still eat a nutritious meal even if I run out of fuel.

 Not sure what to eat while backpacking?
 Check out my ebook.
 It contains over 50 ultralight, nutrient-dense meals for the trail plus tons of advice on how to plan meals.
 Learn more here.